 P.S.
 This cake may look fancy, but I promise it’s simple enough for anyone to throw together!
 I timed myself the last time I baked this and, much to my surprise, found I had it baked, frosted, and ready to be served in less than 2 hours.
 Not too shabby!

 Tips and Tricks for Recipe Success:

-- For the hot fudge layer you can make your own, or use your favorite store-bought brand.
-I used this dark chocolate hot fudge sauce and was very happy with the results.
+- For the hot fudge layer you can make your own using this recipe, or use your favorite store bought brand.

 - This recipe calls for vegetable oil, but you may use an equal amount of melted coconut oil in its place, if preferred.
 I do not recommend substituting oil with melted butter.